ioBroker/ioBroker.discovery/README.md

 - Cloud
 - History (if no SQL or InfluxDB found)
 - IoT
-- flot (offered when a History-Adapter is present)
+- eCharts (offered when a History-Adapter is present)
 - JavaScript
 - Info
 - Vis